Béni Mellal-Khénifra: Geography

 Béni Mellal-Khénifra is located in the interior of the country.
-It borders Rabat-Salé-Kénitra to the north, Fès-Meknès to the northeast, Drâa-Tafilalet to the southeast, Marrakesh-Safi to the southwest and Casablanca-Settat to the northwest.
-In the western and central part of the region is the productive Tadla plain irrigated by the Oum Er-Rbia River.
+It borders Rabat-Salé-Kénitra to the north, Fès-Meknès to the northeast, Drâa-Tafilalet to the southeast, Marrakesh-Safi to the southwest, and Casablanca-Settat to the northwest.
+In the western and central part of the region is the productive Tadla plains irrigated by the Oum Er-Rbia River.
 This plain is bracketed by the High Atlas mountains which run through the southern and eastern parts of the region, and the foothills of the Middle Atlas to the north.

 History

 Béni Mellal-Khénifra was formed in September 2015 by adding Khouribga Province of Chaouia-Ouardigha region and Khénifra Province of Meknès-Tafilalet region to the three provinces previously making up the region of Tadla-Azilal.

 Government

 Ibrahim Moujahid, a member of the Authenticity and Modernity Party, was elected as the regional council's first president on 14 September 2015.
 Mohamed Derdouri was appointed governor (wali) of the region on 13 October 2015.